Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 * CPU usage (`--warning-cpu-percent`/`--critical-cpu-percent`) requires a local SQLite database for delta calculation between runs.
 A value of 100% equals one fully utilized CPU core.
 On multi-core systems, values above 100% are possible.
 * Supports extended reporting via `--lengthy`, which adds all platform-specific `memory_info()` fields to the `--top` table

-**Important Notes:**

-* Some process names in psutil do not match the ones from `ps aux`.
-Use the troubleshooting section below to get the correct process names.
-* Memory fields vary by platform.
-On Linux: rss, vms, shared, text, lib, data, dirty.
-On Windows: rss, vms, num_page_faults, peak_rss, peak_paged_pool, paged_pool, peak_nonpaged_pool, nonpaged_pool, peak_vms, private.
-Fields not available on the current platform are automatically omitted.

 **Compatibility:**

 * Cross-platform

 ## Fact Sheet